-- classical fixed control: fixed templates of timing encoded in digital computers... determined from trajectory planning algorithms that a purely kinematic, and are realized by servo-controllers that "track" the time plan - advanced control: the planning takes the physical dynamics into account (e.g. optimizing a cost function)
+- conventional motion planning: fixed templates of timing encoded in digital computers... determined from trajectory planning algorithms that a purely kinematic, and are realized by servo-controllers that "track" the time plan - optimal control: planning takes the physical dynamics into account (e.g. optimizing a cost function) .. timing constraints may be added

-Timing in autonomous robotics
+How is timing done in autonomous robotics?